marianasaraiva/marianasaraiva/README.md

 </p align="justify">

 - 💬 I'm passionate about traveling and experiencing new experiences, and that's how I arrived in the technology field.
 In continuous learning in the area of Web Development.
-- Currently learning about Back-end, focusing on Node.js, TypeScript and MongoDB.
+- Currently learning about Back-end, focusing on Node.js, TypeScript and MySQL.
 - 🤔 This is a space for learning and sharing information, so feedback and contributions are always welcome.

 ## Tools and languages